steaksauce-/BGS-Tally/README.md

 The plugin also includes manual tracking of Combat Zones (CZs).
 CZs are not included in Elite's Player Journal, so there is no way of automatically working out which CZs you have completed.
 There are fields for each category of CZ that you can manually change, and these values are incorporated into the Discord text report.

+# Discord Integation

+The plugin generates Discord-ready text for copying-and-pasting manually into Discord.
+However, as of v1.4.0, it also now supports direct posting into Discord using a webhook.
+You will need to create this webhook on your Discord server first.
+The steps are as follows:

+1. In your Discord server, click the Cog / Gear icon &#9881; alongside the channel name.
+2. In the menu that appears, click _Integrations_.
+3. In the Webhooks panel, click _Create Webhook_.
+(If you have any webhooks already set up on the channel, instead click _View Webhooks_ and then _New Webhook_).
+4. In the _Name_ field, give your webhook a name, for example 'BGS Tally' would be sensible.
+5. Click _Copy Webhook URL_.
+6. In EDMC, go to _File_ &rarr; _Settings_ &rarr; _BGS Tally_ and paste the Webhook URL into the _Discord Webhook URL_ field.
+7. Optionally, you can also set a username that the Discord post will appear as - type this into the _Discord Post as User_ field.
+It would be sensible to type in your Discord username, but you can use anything you like.

+Once the connection is configured, a new button will appear on the BGS Tally windows titled _Post to Discord_.
+This will automatically send your report to your Discord server via the Webhook you have configured.

 # Your Personal Activity and Privacy

-If you're concerned about the privacy of your BGS activity, note that this plugin only tracks your activity locally on your computer - it **does not send your data anywhere else**.
+If you're concerned about the privacy of your BGS activity, note that this plugin **does not send your data anywhere, unless you specifically choose to by configuring the Discord Integration** (see above for instructions).

 It writes the following three files, all in the BGS-Tally folder:

 1. `Today.txt` - This contains your activity since the last tick.
 2. `Yesterday.txt` - This contains your activity in your previous session before the last tick.